kristianmandrup/red-elements/packages/red-widgets/src/tray/Tray.md

-# Search
+# Tray

-Is used to search for specific nodes in a workspace.
+The `Tray` is a tray in the editor that can be used to show a slading panel to the left of the right sidebar.

+The Tray is used to display the Node diff and the Node editor (dynamic form) used to edit node configurations (ie. the nodes on the canvas).

 ## Development

 ### structure

-- `/controllers` contains the search logic, as a class `Search`.
+- `/controllers` folder contains the tray logic, converted to a class.
-- `/test` contains the tests
+- `/test` folder contains the tests

 Currently the constructor expect a context object (`RED`) as the single argument.
 We should instead use Dependency Injection of a `RED` singleton object using either: